Logo

 7. Weatherstrip drafty doors and windows

 Weatherstripping drafty doors and windows is an easy and cost-efficient way to save energy and make your home more comfortable.
 And in most cases it doesn’t take a professional.
-Online tutorials show just how easy this is to DIY without employing help.
+Online tutorials show just how easy it is to DIY without employing help

 8. Patch wall holes